Originally published on November 27, 2019, updated February 12, 2021

 When you consider inventory carrying costs and other storage fees, not selling is expensive!
 As if there weren’t enough pressure to increase sales, mounting storage costs against declining product demands means if your products don’t sell, you pay for them twice.

 Inventory carrying costs refer to all expenses related to storing unsold goods.
-On the surface, these are the obvious fees: storage rental space, warehouse maintenance, handling, taxes and insurance.
+On the surface, these are the obvious fees: storage rental space, warehouse maintenance, handling, taxes, and insurance.
 But there are also more subtle costs:

 If you’re using Fulfillment By Amazon (FBA) to fulfill orders, inventory management costs even more.
 This seller’s guide to FBA fees outlines the fees you’re expected to pay and how they change over the course of the year.
-Spoiler alert: the more unsold inventory you keep at an Amazon fulfillment center, the more you pay every month.
-They even charge by cubic foot of space, so if you’re selling large products — or rather, not selling them — you pay even more than average.

 What all this amounts to, whether you’re using FBA or not, is that when items don’t sell, you’re paying more than just the acquisition price.

-Some FBA sellers have a built-in solution for excess inventory: Amazon Outlet.
+Some FBA sellers have a built-in solution for Amazon excess inventory: Amazon Outlet.
 This is a section of the Amazon marketplace that acts as the site’s “bargain bin,” with tons of products sold at discounted rates to encourage sales.
 Amazon Outlet features Outlet Sales (products sold at reduced cost) and Outlet Deals (entire promotional deals, such as Overstock Deals).

-Inventory forecasting means predicting how much of each item you’ll sell in a given time period, so that you can order sufficient stock with minimal excess.
+Inventory forecasting means predicting how much of each item you’ll sell in a given time period so that you can order sufficient stock with minimal excess.
 This, of course, is easier said than done.

 To improve accuracy, retailers have developed forecasting methods based on quantitative data.
 Rather than ordering new stock based on gut feelings or quick guesses, you take a look at the cold, hard numbers — specifically the sales data from previous years, modified by your future plans and current trends.